ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-10.md

 ## Instructions
 Use `onEvent("buttonId","click", function() { ... })` to wire the button.
 Inside, log `"clicked"` to the Console.

+## 💡 Code Hints

+**Wiring up button clicks?** You'll need to use the `onEvent` function to listen for button clicks.
+Check out the [Event Handling section in SNIPPETS.md](./SNIPPETS.md#event-handling) for the exact syntax.

 ## 📚 Connect to Previous Lessons

 **Working with button events?** Check out [Week 5, Lesson 2: Buttons and Events](../../week5-event-driven-apps/lesson-2-buttons-and-events.md) for a complete guide to event handling and the `onEvent` function.